 Schedule B of our decision to investigate.
-We will then initiate an investigation as per Section C, if it is necessary and appropriate to do so.
+We will then initiate an investigation as

 Discrimination and harassment are serious matters.
 Therefore, if you decide not to make a formal complaint, we may still need to investigate the matter and take steps to prevent further harassment.
-For example, we may need to continue with an investigation if the allegations are serious or if there have been previous complaints or incidents involving the respondent.
+For example we may need to continue with an investigation if the allegations are serious or if there have been previous complaints or incidents involving the respondent.